 - chopped walnuts, almonds or pecans

-- fresh banana slices
+- banana slices or fresh berries

-In a 4 – 6 quart crock pot, place oats, water, milk, mashed banana, maple syrup, cinnamon, vanilla and pinch of salt, stir to mix, cover and cook on low for 3 – 5 hours, or up to 8 hours for overnight.
+Slow cooker: In a 4 – 6 quart crock pot, place oats, water, milk, mashed banana, maple syrup, cinnamon, vanilla and pinch of salt, stir to mix, cover and cook on low for 3 – 5 hours, or up to 8 hours for overnight.
 If you can, it does help to stir 2 -3 times during cooking, but is not necessary.

 Serves 4 – 6

-Make this virtually fat-free by omitting the walnuts.
+Make this virtually fat-free by omitting nuts.

 Bananas can be mashed smooth or left a little chunky.
 Also, try subbing the banana with pumpkin puree.